South Core Secondary Municipal Plan

 I just completed the survey, but I have a few questions.
 First of all: I hope that this survey does not open the door to "as-of-right development".
 Every project should still go through City Council, so that residents can be notified and have a say.
 I did not include more housing in my top three priorities, although I think this is important.
 It is important to me that new housing is added sensitively: character of neighbourhoods, green spaces, reduced speed zones.
 I was pleased with the options given in the survey for types, location of more housing.
 However, if developers are going to be invited to build more housing, there needs to be truly affordable housing that people with lower incomes could afford: the CMHC standard (30% of income) should be used not the "10% less than average standard currently used here".
 MOst important: We need an open and transparent process.

-Caroline Lubbe-D’Arcy asked 7 months ago
+Caroline Lubbe-D’Arcy asked about 1 year ago

 Thank you for your comments and for taking the time to complete the South Core Plan survey.
 We have passed these comments along to our planning team for their consideration.
 We hope for your continued participation in this process as it moves forward.